open-feature/java-sdk-contrib/providers/flagd/README.md

 In the above example, in-process handlers attempt to connect to a sync service on address `localhost:8013` to obtain [flag definitions](https://github.com/open-feature/schemas/blob/main/json/flags.json).

+#### Sync-metadata

+To support the injection of contextual data configured in flagd for in-process evaluation, the provider exposes a `getSyncMetadata` accessor which provides the most recent value returned by the [GetMetadata RPC](https://buf.build/open-feature/flagd/docs/main:flagd.sync.v1#flagd.sync.v1.FlagSyncService.GetMetadata).
+The value is updated with every (re)connection to the sync implementation.
+This can be used to enrich evaluations with such data.
+If the `in-process` mode is not used, and before the provider is ready, the `getSyncMetadata` returns an empty map.

 #### Offline mode

 In-process resolvers can also work in an offline mode.